Panda58dev/Git-test/README.md

 # Install and start

 You need to download the file script.php, open the console in this directory and register:
-`php php script.php` ( at the same time, you need to take into account that PHP must be installed on the device).
+`php script.php` ( at the same time, you need to take into account that PHP must be installed on the device).